vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_storage_default_network_access_deny/README.md

 # Set Storage Account Default Network Access to Deny

-This job sets DefaultAction in network rule set for a Storage Account as Deny.
+This job sets DefaultAction in network rule set for a Storage Account as Deny and enable access for Trusted Microsoft Services.

 ### Applicable Rule

 ##### Rule ID:
 99d645b8-aa87-11ea-bb37-0242ac130002
+7ba94354-ab4c-11ea-bb37-0242ac130002

 ##### Rule Name:
 Storage account is publicly accessible
+Storage account is not configured to have access from trusted Microsoft services

 ## Getting Started
 ### Prerequisites